Adele Girard: Biography

 Adele Girard's father, Leon, was a violinist who conducted and played in the pit orchestra for silent movies at the Bijou Theater in Holyoke, Massachusetts.
 He conducted the Holyoke City Band and the Springfield Broadcast Symphony.
 Girard's mother, Eleisa Noel Girard, was a pianist who studied opera and had been offered a scholarship to La Scala in Italy, though she turned it down because she was unable to afford the trip.
 She taught both her children, Adele and Don, how to play piano.
 When she was four, Girard accompanied her uncles as they sang "K-K-K-Katie" and "Over There", songs from the First World War.

 At age fourteen, she was given harp lessons by Alice Mikus, a family friend who played in the Springfield Broadcasting Symphony.
 In 1933, she got a job as a vocalist with the Harry Sosnik orchestra in Chicago.
 When Sosnik learned she could play the harp, he bought her one.
 She performed with the Dick Stabile orchestra in New York City in 1935 and in 1936 with the Three Ts, the Teagarden brothers (Jack and Charles) and Frankie Trumbauer at the Hickory House in New York City on 52nd Street.
 She replaced harpist Casper Reardon, who had been hired for a Broadway show.

 When the Ts toured, Girard worried that she would be unable to continue payments on her first harp.
 She asked the proprietor of Hickory House to keep her on, and he introduced her to Joe Marsala.
 In 1937 she wed Marsala and became a member of his band.

 Marsala's band included Eddie Condon and Buddy Rich.
 The Marsalas worked in the house band at Hickory House for ten years.
 He introduced her to Shelly Manne, Charlie Byrd, Gene DiNovi, and Neal Hefti.
-She had perfect pitch and could improvise any tune on the spot.